The Leaves Among Us

 Lin-Manuel Miranda wrote these simple yet elegant words eloquently: “Look at where you are / Look at where you started / The fact that you’re alive is a miracle …” (From “That Would Be Enough.”)
 For all of us in the bleeding disorders family, no truer words have been written to date; it is our story.

 These turns of phrase bring us back to the abundance of fall and the breadth of wisdom that abounds in the bleeding disorders community.
-Like the hues of newly turned leaves, our keepers of knowledge come in many forms: moms, dads, kids, aunts, and uncles that recount their family stories, neighbors and friends flung far across the globe, volunteers who serve their local communities at food banks and school events, and people that run for municipal, state, and federal offices.
+Like the hues of newly turned leaves, our keepers of knowledge come in many forms: moms, dads, kids, aunts, and uncles who recount their family stories, neighbors and friends flung far across the globe, volunteers who serve their local communities at food banks and school events, and people that run for municipal, state, and federal offices.

 They are the leaves that guide and show us a path full of miracles.
 It’s not just about the beginning or the end, it’s about the stories created on the journey.
 Look at where we started — and look at where we are.
 They show us that visibility and voice are essential for change: in treatment, in solutions, in creative thinking.